- The open enrollment period for 2022 coverage ends January 15, 2022.

 Then-Gov. Mead announced in late 2012 that Wyoming would default to the federal health insurance exchange for 2014, with the possibility of moving to a state-run exchange at some unspecified future date.

 In 2012, the Wyoming legislature passed a bill requiring a small committee to study the federal government’s implementation and operation of the exchange.
 The committee was to monitor how many state residents use the federal exchange, what problems they encounter, operating costs, and other factors in deciding whether to recommend the state eventually take over operations of the exchange.
 The committee held its first meeting in April 2013, but Wyoming has never seriously considered the possibility of running its own exchange.

 Gov. Mead initially refused to expand Medicaid, but began supporting expansion as time went on.
 In November 2014, Gov. Mead and the Health Department presented lawmakers with a modified Medicaid expansion proposal, and the governor asked them to approve it.
 Although a Senate committee approved a modified version of Mead’s proposal, the full Senate rejected it.
-Medicaid still has not been expanded in Wyoming as of 2020, although the issue is being reconsidered in light of the COVID-19 pandemic that has resulted in a substantial increase in the unemployment rate.
+Medicaid still has not been expanded in Wyoming as of 2021, despite the availability of additional federal funding under the American Rescue Plan.

 Wyoming health insurance exchange links

 Wyoming Insurance Department